greg-jones-code/dog-breed-classifier/README.md

 In order to utilise pre-trained Keras CNNs for the dog detection and breed classifier algorithms, the input format required is a 4D array or tensor with shape:

-(nb_samples, rows, columns, channels)
+`(nb_samples, rows, columns, channels)`

 where `nb_samples` corresponds to the total number of images, and `rows`, `columns`, and `channels` correspond to the number of rows, columns, and channels for each image, respectively.
 Using Keras' image preprocessing functionality the images from the dog images and ImageNet input datasets were resized to 224x224 pixels, converted to an array, and subsequently resized to a 4D tensor.
 Since the dog images datasets contain colour images, each image has three channels.
 Therefore, the returned tensor will always have shape:

-(1, 224, 224, 3)
+`(1, 224, 224, 3)`

 Lastly, the 4D tensors of the RGB images contained within the dog images and ImageNet input datasets were converted to BGR by reordering the channels in order to prepare them as input for the pre-trained Keras models.
-All pre-trained models have an additional normalisation step where the mean pixel (expressed in RGB as [103.939,116.779,123.68] and calculated from all pixels in all the images in the input dataset) must be subtracted from every pixel in each image.
+All pre-trained models have an additional normalisation step where the mean pixel (expressed in RGB as [103.939, 116.779, 123.68] and calculated from all pixels in all the images in the input dataset) must be subtracted from every pixel in each image.
 This was implemented using the imported function `preprocess_input` which is available [here](https://github.com/fchollet/keras/blob/master/keras/applications/imagenet_utils.py).

 ### Implementation